osamah-s7s/Online-Shopping-App/README.md

 3. **Open in Android Studio** and wait for Gradle sync
 4. **Run on emulator** or physical device

 That's it!
 The app will build and run.

-Create an admin account using `email@example.com` to access the admin dashboard.
+**To access the admin dashboard**: Create an admin account using `email@example.com` with any password you choose (remember it for login).
+See [Admin Account Setup](#admin-account-setup) for detailed instructions.

 ## Usage